sonnyding1/blog-astro/src/content/blog/2024-04-06-loading-gltf-in-react.md

   return (
     <primitive
       object={gltf.scene}
+      rotation-x={Math.PI * 0.2}
     />
   );
 }
 ```

 The above approach essentially bulk loads the entire fox scene, instead of unpacking the glTF file, and then load them step by step.
 Very convenient.
+I've also added rotation along the x-axis to emulate a semi top down view.

 ## Perspective